Belfast, New Zealand: Economy

 Belfast has had a freezing works since 1883.
 It is now owned by Silver Fern Farms.
 The nearest shopping complex is at Northwood Supa Centre.

 Education

-Belfast School is a contributing primary school catering for years 1 to 8.
+Pūtahi Belfast School is a contributing primary school catering for years 1 to 8.
+It has two campuses, a junior campus for years 1-4 and a senior campus for years 5-8.
 It had a roll of as of The school opened in 1878.

 Sport

 Belfast is home to the Belfast Rugby Club, which competes in the Christchurch rugby competition.
 The team's colours are green and gold.
 Its main sports ground is Sheldon Park.
 The northern end of the suburb houses light industry.